Reyka141/Brain-Game/README.md

 A console game that will make you think.
 There are 5 games available in the project, namely: even game, calc game, gcd game, progression game, prime game.
-How to play is shown in the video below.
+How to play is shown in the videos below.

 ## Setup